m-amirazmi/historical-places/README.md

 ### ⚠️⚠️⚠️ Disclaimer ⚠️⚠️⚠️

 I'm so sorry if this app seems like half baked.
-I'm very new to React Native and also the Observable Pattern with Redux Observable.
+I'm very **new to React Native** and also the **Observable Pattern with Redux Observable**.
 I have learn a lot of things throughout building this app.
 I have not use or heard anything about Redux Observable to handle async task in Redux as I'm comfortable with `createAsyncThunk` with Redux Toolkit.
 Handling API call through listening on stream of events quite new and interesting to me.
 This might be my next go to pattern when I building my next app in future.

 As for React Native, I have hard time to figure out how to style the app properly.
 First I go barebone with StyleSheet and using simple DaisyUI kind of theme.
 Looks clean but when try access on Android, the UI getting weird where the element overlapping each other.
 Then I try Kitten UI.
 Kitten UI not solve the issue.
 Lastly, I revert back to barebone style but with very minimal UI to avoid unnecessary overlapping.